What is Peninsula Food Runner's expectation from the donor?

-- Once you receive email regarding the activation, you can access your account with your email and password and begin to schedule and donate.
+- Once you receive the activation email, access your account with your email and password and begin to schedule and donate.

-- Begin to schedule all the food runs for the week ahead of time.
+- Schedule all the food runs for the week ahead of time.
 This is a one time set up as well.
 Make sure you state that all these runs are " Regular Weekly Runs".
 This signals the software to automatically regenerate next week's food run.
-When you submit your request for each day, the emails go out to all the volunteers to inform them that they can volunteer to support your account.
-You are then finished with the donation process.
+When you submit your request for each day, the emails go out to all the volunteers to invite them to support your account.

 - Please note that when you do not have any food to donate or would like to accumulate for the following day, you can cancel the present day food run.
 Make sure to state " "Cancel this time only" and not "cancel permanently".
-What this does is that it will tell the system to continue regenerating the food run for the future weeks.
+This will let the system to continue regenerating the food run for the following weeks.

-- General Instruction: Please include as detail as possible all instructions that a volunteer would need.
-Parking or any other instructions you would like the volunteer to be aware of such as texting or confirming before coming.
+- General Instruction: Please include details that a volunteer would need.
+Parking or instructions a volunteer needs such as texting or confirming food availability.